Advanced communication and language skills

 Advanced communication and language skills experts

 Case managers may identify that a doctors requires advanced communication and language skills support.
-The doctor will be offered a choice between two different approaches of communication support, provided by the following two Wessex PSW experts:
+The doctor will be offered a choice between two different approaches of communication support, provided by the following Wessex PSW expert:

 Joanna Hopkins provides advanced communication skills support, via Skype classes (depending on the doctor’s need).
 The sessions are tailor-made to suit each individual and last approximately 40 minutes.